wdawson/okta.github.io/_source/_docs/api/resources/system_log.md

 Event types categorize event instances by action and recorded in a LogEvent's [`eventType`](#attributes) attribute.
 They are key to navigating the system log via [Expression Filters](#expression-filter).

-The following sections outline the major event types captured by the system log.
+The following sections outline the key event types captured by the system log.
+For a complete listing see the [Event Types catalog](/docs/api/resources/event-types#catalog).

-> Note that the listing is not complete and you may see additional event types returned from the API.

 ### Application Event